Frequently asked questions

 Where can I get my immunization records?

 Check for official immunization records at any school you have attended, or your health care provider's office.
 Military records also are accepted.
+All records must be in English.
+You may also have your health care provider complete an Immunization Documentation form (pdf) that you can submit as official documentation.

 What if I don't have access to my immunization records?

-If you do not have official immunization records, you should get immunized by your health care provider before coming to Cornell.
+If you do not have official immunization records, you should get immunized (or re-immunized) by your health care provider before coming to Cornell.
 If you are certain you have been immunized for measles, mumps and rubella, and/or Varicella but don't have documentation of the immunization or a physician-diagnosed illness, you should ask a clinician to do a protective antibody titer (blood test) to prove your immunity.

 Be sure to get official documentation of any new immunizations / titers to submit to Cornell Health.